webbgroup/certified-aws-solutions-architect-associate/1-aws-fundamentals/elasticache.md

 - Lazy loading: all the reads are cached, data can become stale in cache
 - Write Through: adds/updates of data are cached when written to the database
 - Session Store: store temporary session data in cache using TTL features

+##
+Important ports:

+ - FTP: 21

+ - SSH: 22

+ - SFTP: 22 (same as SSH)

+ - HTTP: 80

+ - HTTPS: 443

+vs RDS Databases ports:

+ - PostgreSQL: 5432

+ - MySQL: 3306

+ - Oracle RDS: 1521

+ - MSSQL Server: 1433

+ - MariaDB: 3306 (same as MySQL)

+ - Aurora: 5432 (if PostgreSQL compatible) or 3306 (if MySQL compatible)

+Don't stress out on remember those, just read that list once today and once before going into the exam and you should be all set :)

+Remember, you should just be able to differentiate an "Important Port" vs an "RDS database Port".